Coming Soon to AppExchange — 2026

 PropertyTypeDescription

-Record Page Auto-Save Properties
+Record Page Click-to-Save Properties

 PropertyTypeDefaultDescription

-saveButtonLabelStringSaveText on the save button.
+saveButtonLabelStringSaveText on the save button (Record Page and Flow).

 relatedObjectApiNameStringAPI name of the object where each selected date is saved as a record.